Bulgogi: Korean Beef That Puts Western BBQ to Shame

 One Thing to Do Right Now

-Find a Korean restaurant near you with table grills—not a place that serves bulgogi on plates.
-Call ahead and confirm they have them.
-Go on a weeknight when it’s less crowded.
-Order the bulgogi, cook it yourself, and pay attention to how the sugar hits the grill and how the marinade caramelizes.
-That moment, right there, is bulgogi.
-Everything else is just meat.
+Find a Korean place with table grills—not plates.
+Call first to check.
+Go on a weeknight when it’s slow.
+Order bulgogi, cook it yourself, watch the sugar hit the grill.
+That sizzle?
+That’s bulgogi.
+The rest is just beef.

 Similar Posts